 Members of the Palliative Care/Hospice team

-The palliative care and hospice teams are made up of a multidisciplinary group which consists of physicians, physician assistants, nurse practitioners, registered nurses, certified nurse’s assistants, home health aides, social workers, chaplains, bereavement counselors and sometimes community volunteers.
+The palliative care and hospice teams are made up of a multidisciplinary group that consists of physicians, physician assistants, nurse practitioners, registered nurses, certified nurse’s assistants, home health aides, social workers, chaplains, bereavement counselors and sometimes community volunteers.
 Although the palliative care team works closely with the primary medical team, it does not replace the primary care team.
-The focus of the palliative care team is to relieve and prevent suffering in order to optimize the quality of life for both patients and their families.
-The multidisciplinary team has this goal as a target irrespective of the patient’s overall prognosis be it days, weeks, months or years.
+The focus of the palliative care team is to relieve and prevent suffering to optimize the quality of life for both patients and their families.
+The multidisciplinary team has this goal as a target irrespective of the patient’s overall prognosis, be it days, weeks, months, or years.

 Hospice/Palliative Care physician:

 This physician has medical and administrative roles.
 In the ideal setting, the hospice physician is board-certified in Hospice and Palliative Medicine.
 Many hospice physicians provide care in the patient’s home and can act as a liaison between the patient and other physician providers (such as the patient’s primary care physician) in assisting with the patient’s symptom management.
 Occasionally the board-certified Hospice or Palliative Care physician will have mid-level clinical providers such as Advanced Registered Nurse Practitioners and Physician Assistants working under their supervision.